Feature Articles: Food, Fitness and Cooking and Produce

 - Fruits and vegetables are low in calories when prepared in a healthy way without added fats and sugars.
 Eating fruits and vegetables instead of high-calorie foods may help with weight loss or maintenance of an already healthy weight.

-Grilling provides us with another opportunity to prepare these healthy fruits and vegetables in a quick and different way.
+Grilling provides us with an opportunity to prepare these healthy fruits and vegetables in a quick and different way.
 Many people think everything tastes better on the grill, which can also hold true for fruits and vegetables.
 Some people do not like eggplant, zucchini or asparagus until they try it grilled.
 Taste is not the only benefit.
 Vegetables and fruit cook so quickly on the grill that they retain much of their vitamin and nutrient content.

 To prepare, it is best to have the grill warm, but not as hot as you would for grilling meat.
 Lightly brush the vegetables with olive oil and put directly on the grill, turning until tender.
 Try larger hunks like half a green pepper, large slices of squash or portabella mushroom caps, which are large enough to sit on the grates without falling through.
 A grill basket, aluminum foil pan or kabobs can also be used.
 If you prefer steamed veggies, wrap the vegetables in aluminum foil with a little olive oil and your favorite marinade or spices.
 Seal and place on grill, turning occasionally, for 10 to 12 minutes or until veggies are tender.